-The MAP of this merging run is .039, the highest among the runs that use only visual information, even though, for some topics, it contains results from the disappointing topic Model run (See Section 5.2).
-Further research is needed to find out how much of this success can be attributed to the combination of different examples and how much to the topic specific model selection.
+The MAP of this merging run is .039, the highest among the runs that use only visual information, even though, for some topics, it contains results from the disappointing Topic Model run (See Section 5.2).
+It may be interesting to see if topic specific model selection can be useful.